 - For Import source, select KeePass.
 Then select Get Started.

 - Drag the KeePass CSV file to the app or select browse your computer files to search for it, and then select Next.
-Choose whether you import your data to your Personal or Business Space, and then select Next.

 - Preview your import.
 You can change whether Dashlane imports an item as a Login or a Secure Note.
-Choose whether specific items go to your Personal or Business Space.

 - Select Import items.
 You'll see a confirmation with the number of items imported.